davidchall/bignum/tests/testthat/_snaps/format.md

     Code
       format(biginteger(1), notation = "unknown")
     Error <rlang_error>
-      `notation` must be one of "fit", "dec", "sci", or "hex".
+      `notation` must be one of "fit", "dec", "sci", or "hex", not "unknown".

 # options: input validation